Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/presentation.md

  I tried this model and use it to predict the stock '000002.SZ'.
 Similar as above, results are frustrating😒.
 Worse still, my correlation is much lower.
 The reason may be that the training set is too small and not suitable.( the training set is from the forums of index, not of this stock)

+ I tried to improve his model and conduct backtest to see its real performance.

 ### Reflection: is word segamentation necessary?